 Mohs micrographic surgery is the most effective and advanced treatment for skin cancer.
 It is performed on an outpatient basis using a highly specialized and precise technique that removes the cancer in stages, one tissue layer at a time.
 This technique allows physicians to precisely identify and remove a tumor while leaving the surrounding healthy tissue intact and unharmed.
 Mohs surgery offers the highest potential for cure – even if the skin cancer has been previously treated by another method.

 Dr. Allison Paine joined Savannah River Dermatology in 2019.

 She is originally from Macon, Georgia, and received her undergrad degree from Duke University in 2008.
 She attended medical school at Augusta University, formerly known as the Medical College of Georgia, and went on to complete an internship at Intermountain Medical Center in Murray, Utah.

 She did her residency in dermatology at Penn State University in Hershey, Pennsylvania and went on to a fellowship in Mohs Micrographic Surgery and Dermatologic Oncology at Penn State University.
-She will graduate in the spring of 2019.
+She is Board Certified in both General Dermatology and Micrographic Dermatologic Surgery (mohs surgery).
 She is a member of the American Academy of Dermatology, the American Society for Dermatologic Surgery, and the American College of Mohs Surgery.

 She enjoys reading, watching her favorite TV shows, exercising, and spending time with family.
-She is married to Joel Paine and they have two children.
+She is married to Joel Paine and they have three children.